In-Person Professional Development

 COVID-19 Safety and Preventative Measures

 With the safety and wellness of all participants and facilitators as the highest priority, Girls Leadership Professional Development will run in accordance with the most up-to-date COVID guidance from the local health department and the Centers for Disease Control and Prevention (CDC).
-Outdoor space will be utilized and indoor mask-wearing will be recommended if it is not required by the local health department or the CDC.
-Facilitators will all be fully vaccinated, and we require that training participants show proof of vaccination by the start of the program.
+Indoor mask-wearing will be recommended if it is not required by the local health department or the CDC.